Holger Apfel

 Holger Apfel (born 29 December 1970) is a German politician who was the leader of the far-right National Democratic Party of Germany (NPD) from 2011 to 2013.
 He was a member of the Saxon Parliament between 2004 and 2014, serving as the chairman of the NPD parliamentary group and a member of the presidium of the parliament.

 Apfel became the NPD's national leader in 2011.
 On 19 December 2013, he resigned with immediate effect from his leadership positions at both the national and the state level, before leaving the party entirely five days later.
 He resigned from the Saxon Parliament on 17 January 2014.
-He was parodied as the leader of the NDP in the 2015 film Look Who's Back as the character "Ulf Birne".

 Political activities

 Apfel has a long history of activism with the NPD, starting in the 1980s when he was active in the NPD's youth organisation.
 He was the deputy chairman of the NPD at the national level between 2000 and 2009 and deputy chairman at the state level between 2002 and 2009.
 Between 2009 and 2011, he served as the chairman of Saxony's NPD.